Higher-Page Hodge Theory of Compact Complex Manifolds: Introduction

 \begin{Def} A compact complex manifold $X$ is said to be a $\partial\bar\partial$-{\bf manifold} if for any $d$-closed {\it pure-type} form $u$ on $X$, the following exactness properties are equivalent: \\

 $u$ is $d$-exact $\Longleftrightarrow$ $u$ is $\partial$-exact $\Longleftrightarrow$ $u$ is $\bar\partial$-exact $\Longleftrightarrow$ $u$ is $\partial\bar\partial$-exact.

 \end{Def}

 The classical {\bf $\partial\bar\partial$-lemma} asserts that every compact K\"ahler manifold is a $\partial\bar\partial$-manifold.
-More generally, thanks to [AB93], every {\it class ${\cal C}$ manifold} (i.e. every compact complex manifold bimeromorphically equivalent to a compact K\"ahler manifold) is a $\partial\bar\partial$-manifold.
-However, there exist many $\partial\bar\partial$-manifolds that are not of {\it class ${\cal C}$} (see e.g. [Pop14, Observation 4.10], [FOU14, Theorem 5.2], [Fri17]).
+More generally, thanks to [15], every {\it class ${\cal C}$ manifold} (i.e. every compact complex manifold bimeromorphically equivalent to a compact K\"ahler manifold) is a $\partial\bar\partial$-manifold.
+However, there exist many $\partial\bar\partial$-manifolds that are not of {\it class ${\cal C}$} (see e.g. [11], [24], [42], [30, Obs.
+4.10], [3], [5, Thm 3.8], [16]).

-On the other hand, every $\partial\bar\partial$-manifold admits a canonical Hodge decomposition and a canonical Hodge symmetry (accounting for the fact that some authors call these manifolds {\it cohomologically K\"ahler}).
-In other words, $\partial\bar\partial$-manifolds are those manifolds that support a standard Hodge theory.
+On the other hand, every $\partial\bar\partial$-manifold admits canonically, namely in a way that depends only on the complex structure and does not involve arbitrary choices of metrics or other objects, a Hodge decomposition of the de Rham cohomology into a direct sum of subspaces of pure-type classes $H_{dR}^k(X)=\bigoplus _{p+q=k}H^{p,q}(X)$, with canonical isomorphisms $H_{\delbar}^{p,q}(X)\cong H^{p,q}(X)$, and the conjugation induces the Hodge symmetry, i.e. an antilinear isomorphism $H^{p,q}_{\delbar}(X)\cong H_{\delbar}^{q,p}(X)$ (accounting for the fact that some authors call these manifolds {\it cohomologically K\"ahler}).
 In particular, the Fr\"olicher spectral sequence (FSS) of any $\partial\bar\partial$-manifold degenerates at the first page.
 However, the converse fails.
 (Indeed, as is well known, any non-K\"ahler compact complex surface provides a counter-example to the converse.)
 Meanwhile, $\partial\bar\partial$-manifolds also have good deformation and modification properties.
-For a review of these and some further properties of $\partial\bar\partial$-manifolds, see e.g. [Pop14].
+For a review of these and some further properties of $\partial\bar\partial$-manifolds, see e.g. [30].
+Let us now mention only a few of these for the reader's convenience: